home-assistant/companion.home-assistant/docs/core/sensors.md

 ### Signal Strengh Sensor
 ![Android](/assets/android.svg) <span class='beta'>BETA</span><br />

-A sensor that represents the cellular signal strength in dBm.
+A sensor that represents the cellular signal strength in dBm provided by the SIM slot.
 Attributes will exist for signal quality and also Arbritary Strength Units.
 Due to power saving this data may not always be current.
 Data is provided by [TelephonyManager](https://developer.android.com/reference/android/telephony/TelephonyManager?hl=en).

 ## Power Save Sensor